mcneel/developer.rhino3d.com/_guide_topics/rhinopython/ghpython-editor.md

 a = "Hello World!"
 ```

 The last assignment to the variable in the script will the the value that is output.
-If there are multiple assigments to the output variable, only the last one is sent out.
+If there are multiple assignments to the output variable, only the last one is sent out.

 #### Print function

 The `print()` function used in the GhPtyhon script will print information out to the Output Window.
 This is a good way to debug script in the window also.
-Because we are using a flavor of Python 2, print is really a statement, that works also without paretheses.
+Because we are using a flavor of Python 2, print is really a statement, that works also without parentheses.
 However, we prefer to look at is a function, that way it will work the same also in Python 3 flavors.

 ### Output Window